jalvarezga/confident-pruning/README.md

 # confident-pruning
-Code to reproduce results and figures for the paper 'Confident magnitude-based neural network pruning'
+Code to reproduce results and figures of the paper <a href="https://arxiv.org/abs/2408.04759">Confident magnitude-based neural network pruning</a>.